pzmarzly/DesktopStreamerWin/README.md

 # Installing

 Install VLC.
-Then download this project's binary file or build it.
+Then download this project's [binary files](https://github.com/pzmarzly/DesktopStreamerWin/releases/latest) or [build them](#building).
 Place the files anywhere, just make sure to invoke the programs with the same working directory, as it is the place where the config will be stored.

 # Usage

+First time you run `start.exe` or `stop.exe`, settings file will be generated and nothing more will be done.

 Run `start.exe` to start streaming and notify local devices.
 Check `start.exe -h` for more information about manual device selection.
 Run `stop.exe` to stop local VLC.